chrisbouchard/easyrepr/CONTRIBUTING.rst

 purpose is to help ensure that our documentation stays correct as the code evolves.

-All new features or bug fixes must be covered by a unit test to be merged into ``main``.
+All new features or bug fixes must be covered by new unit tests.

 .. _PyTest: https://docs.pytest.org